ThomasDecock3/HoGent-cypress/readme.md

 ![installing-cli e1693232](https://user-images.githubusercontent.com/1271364/31740846-7bf607f0-b420-11e7-855f-41c996040d31.gif)

-To start the UI version of the cypress tests enter one of following commands.
+To start the UI version of the cypress tests enter the following command.
 This will allow you to run a specific spec page, which should include multiple tests.

 ```bash
 npx cypress open